HealthDataInsight/model-card/README.md

 ## Inspiration

 Model cards were first explored in a Google research paper[^1] in 2018 and are now widely used.
+This model card format is based on the version used by NHS England.~

 The initial design and set-up of this model card template took inspiration from: